 Year: 2021

 Where the spirit does not work with the hand, there is no art.
-The one of a kind artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the truth pertaining the human body and the spirit, and its place in the universe, dedicated his life on his art and research.
-He amassed profound knowledge in anatomy, botany, mathematics, engineering and physics.
-The corpus of his work and scientific findings is preserved in nearly thousand drawings.
-Some of his rare notebooks and masterpieces were exhibited at the Louvre Museum in 2019 to commemorate the 500th …
+The exceptional artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the human body, spirit, and its place in the universe, dedicated his life to display his findings through art.
+His gift for art along with his profound knowledge in anatomy, botany, mathematics, engineering and physics are reflected in the corpus of his work.
+He always carried a notebook in which he drew his sharp observations with precision and artistic mastery.
+His scientific findings and aesthetic conceptions are preserved in nearly …

-So the story goes … long long time ago, a big contest was going to be held for winning the patronage of the city of Athens and its surrounding territory, Attica.
-The contest was to take place under the presiding witness of King Cecrops at the Temple of Parthenon which rose on the rocky hilltop overlooking the city of Athens.
-The two candidates of the glorious contest were Athena, the goddess of justice, wisdom and war skills and Poseidon, the god of the seas.
-To win the guardianship of the city, Athena and Poseidon, each were to offer a gift …
+The myth has it that long long time ago, a big contest was going to be held for winning the patronage of the city of Athens and its surrounding territory, Attica.
+The contest was to take place under the presiding witness of King Cecrops, the founder of Athens.
+The crowd gathered at the Temple of Parthenon which rose on the rocky hilltop overlooking the city of Athens.
+The two candidates of the glorious contest were Athena, the goddess of justice, wisdom and war skills, and Poseidon, the god of the seas.
+To win the guardianship of the city, Athena and …

 “We are obliged to change and rethink the whole civilization,” says Boris Cyrulnik, the eminent neuropsychiatrist known for his work on resilience and trauma.
 Our culture has lost the compass, we navigate by sight, jostled by events […] We must take a new direction because we have just understood that man is not above nature, he is in nature.
 Physically, psychologically and spiritually we are much more sculpted than we think by our natural space.
 He focuses on healing the soul in his latest book, Souls and Seasons, and marks “psychological ecology” as the crucial component of the remedy …